get-itips/M365ServiceHealth/README.md

 - Get-M365ServiceHealth
 - Get-M365ServiceHealthToken

+## Requirements

+The module requires an application registered in AAD.
+The application needs to have this permission:

+- ServiceHealth.Read.All

+## How to use

+Get a token using the ´Get-M365ServiceHealthToken -ClientId XXXX -ClientSecret XXXX -TenantName XXXX´

+Provide that token to

 ## Future
 I plan in adding more cmdlets based on the [service communications API of Microsoft Graph](https://docs.microsoft.com/graph/api/resources/service-communications-api-overview).